sqlitecloud/docs/src/pages/docs/commands/get-user.md

 ## Description

-This command returns the username of the currency connected user.
+The GET USER command returns the username of the currency-connected user.

 ## Return